Penelope Mortimer: Writings

-Mortimer wrote over a dozen novels during her career, most of them focusing on upper middle-class life in British society.
+Mortimer wrote more than a dozen novels during her career, most of them focusing on upper middle-class life in British society.
 She wrote one novel, Johanna (1947), under the name Penelope Dimont.
 As Penelope Mortimer she wrote A Villa in Summer (1954), which received critical acclaim.
 Subsequent novels included Daddy's Gone A-Hunting (1958) and The Pumpkin Eater (1962), an autobiographical novel which dealt with a troubled marriage.
-It was made into a successful film in 1964 that starred Anne Bancroft.
+In 1964 it was made into a successful film scripted by Harold Pinter and starring Anne Bancroft.

 As well as writing novels, Mortimer worked as a freelance journalist.
 Her stories appeared regularly in The New Yorker and The Sunday Times.
 She served as an agony aunt for the Daily Mail under the pseudonym Ann Temple.
 In the late 1960s, she replaced Penelope Gilliatt as film critic for The Observer.
 Mortimer also wrote screenplays.

 Macmillan commissioned her to write a biography of the Queen Elizabeth The Queen Mother.
 The book, Queen Elizabeth: A Portrait of the Queen Mother, was rejected by Macmillan but was eventually published by Viking in 1986.
 Her former agent Giles Gordon, in his obituary of her in The Guardian, called it "the most astute biography of a royal since Lytton Strachey was at work.
 Penelope had approached her subject as somebody in the public eye, whose career might as well be recorded as if she were a normal human being."

 Mortimer wrote two volumes of autobiography.
 About Time: An Aspect of Autobiography (1979), which covered her life until 1939, won the Whitbread Prize.
 A second volume called About Time Too: 1940–1978 was published in 1993.
 A third volume, Closing Time, remains unpublished.